 - 37.2 million people are living in poverty

-Whether your organization aims to help a specific population or contribute to solving a unique issue in your community, there are a few things you should consider before getting started.
+Whether your organization aims to help a specific population or contribute to solving a unique issue in your community, you should consider a few things before getting started.

 How healthcare organizations can address SDOH